- Contact Us

 Frequently Asked Questions About Clinical Placement Services

-Walsh University provides clinical placement support to students.
+Walsh University provides clinical placement services to students.
 Students are encouraged to also network with potential preceptors and work closely with the clinical placement coordinator to secure clinical placements.

 Walsh University’s clinical placement team is networking with current and potential preceptors year round.
 We have a network of hospital systems and preceptors who have worked with Walsh FNP students in the past and have an interest in precepting other students.